 Lastly, Photoshop is a pixel editor, whilst Lightroom is not.
 Lightroom can only do the barest changes to the pixels in an image, so therefore you cannot do things like change the sky, swap the heads of people in a portrait, or clone in extra elements from another image (for example adding extra birds into a scene at the beach) or overlays – you’ll need to take an image into Photoshop or Photoshop Elements to do that.

 There is only one teeny tiny part which is the same - Photoshop comes with a free plug in called Adobe Camera Raw, and the adjustment tools in the Develop section of Lightroom are EXACTLY the same as those you will find in in Adobe Camera Raw.
 So, you can edit the same way in Photoshop, using this plug in, as you can in Lightroom, however, you cannot manage your files in the same way.

 If you take a good amount of images over the year, then I think Lightroom is a must.
 If you are just starting out in your photography journey you may not feel like having a photo management system is that important, but believe me when I tell you that after a couple of years it becomes a necessity!

 It's also a fantastic photo editing program, allowing you to really fine tune and polish your images.
 (If you don't yet do this, please start!
 Even a small bit of fine tuning in Lightroom can help enormously.
-To help you out, I've created a free Lightroom editing checklist that you can download for free right now.
+To help you out, inside the Lightroom Starter Kit I have a free Lightroom editing checklist that you can download for free right now.
 Grab it by clicking on the image below!